forthy42/net2o/wiki/squid.md

 ### How to cheaply secure the BlockChain

-So let's take a step back, and look at what's the point of the proof of work (the consensus algorithm): The basic idea is that of securing the BlockChain against an attack that allows double spending.
-The BlockChain itself is immutable if you have access to the last hashed
-block: Through a link of hashes, every other block before can't be changed without changing the last block, too.
+So let's take a step back, and look why there's a need for the proof of work (the consensus algorithm): The basic idea is that of securing the BlockChain against an attack that allows double spending.
+The BlockChain itself is immutable if you have access to the last hashed block: Through a link of hashes, every other block before can't be changed without changing the last block, too.
 The problem is: how do you know it's _the_ valid last block?

 BitCoin's proof of work concept is that you need to invest a certain amount of work to sign a block, so the older a block is, the more work it takes to forge it, and reciprocal, the more work that went into a chain, the more “true” it is.
-That concept originates from a crypto-anarchic design: in the BitCoin world, everybody is pseudonymous, so even the signature for the blocks are done by anonymous cowards.
-We are back before the first promissory notes, who at least had identifyable individuals as signers.
+That concept originates from a crypto-anarchic design: in the BitCoin world, everybody is pseudonymous, so even the signature for the blocks are done by anonymous cowards (and that is just a hash, there's no identity associated with that hash).
+We are back before the first promissory notes, who at least had identifyable individuals or institutions as signers.

 We have to go one more step back, to see where that attack originates in the threat model: it's a man in the middle (MITM) attack to prevent